HASSELBACK BUTTERNUT SQUASH WITH BAY LEAVES

-For this holiday-worthy recipe, roasting the butternut with several bay leaves slipped between the slices results in a subtle aromatic backdrop for the chile glaze.
+For this holiday-worthy recipe, roasting the butternut with several bay leaves slipped between the slices results in a subtle aromatic backdrop for the chili glaze.

 - 1 large large butternut squash